 - In libraries where there is a suitable area, a display space may be booked through the Library Manager.
 Separate criteria are in place for this: Static displays - policy statement

 - With the exception of content for the electronic promotional screens, posters and leaflets must be received in paper form.
 We will not print any posters or leaflets sent to us electronically as this incurs a cost to us

 As there is more demand than space available, all leaflets must detail events, services or groups which take place within the area administered by Surrey County Council or within 15 miles of the county boundary, the exception being central London theatre and tourist attractions.
 Posters and leaflets will then be displayed according to the following set of priorities:

 - Information we are legally obliged to display.

-- Material relating to Surrey Library services and activities relating to its core roles of reading, information and learning e.g. library author events.
+- Material relating to Surrey Library services and activities relating to its core roles of reading, information and learning such as library author events.

-- Material relating to Surrey Library partnerships and resultant activities e.g. The Reading Agency, ACE (Arts Council England), Society of Chief Librarians.
+- Material relating to Surrey Library partnerships and resultant activities like The Reading Agency, ACE (Arts Council England) or the Society of Chief Librarians.